Tour des Fiz via the Passage du Dérochoir and Lac d'Anterne

 A decent, uphill path is followed

 Signposts are present.
-White-red markings (GR®5).
+White-red markings (GR®®5).

 From (14) to (15): Blue difficulty

 Signposts are present.
-Follow the white-red markings (GR®5) until the fork.
+Follow the white-red markings (GR®®5) until the fork.

 From (15) to (16): Blue difficulty

-Follow a footpath and then a track
+You follow a path and then a track

 Signposts are present.
 Yellow-red markings